 Optimal Deployment of Robotic Sensor Networks for Spatial Estimation

-Speaker Professor Jorge Cortes, University of California, San Diego
+Professor Jorge Cortes, University of California, San Diego

 Date Apr 25, 2013

 Time 4:00 pm

 This talk considers optimal deployment problems for networks of autonomous robotic sensors and examines their connection with spatial estimation.
 Given a spatial random field over a region of interest, robotic sensors can improve the efficiency of data collection, adapt to changes in the environment, and provide a robust response to individual failures.
 We illustrate ways in which systems and control can help us design coordination algorithms to cooperatively optimize data collection, minimize the uncertainty of the estimation, provide individual agents with criteria to help determine when updated information is necessary to positively contribute to task completion, and account for individual failures in communication.
 Our technical approach provides correctness and performance guarantees by combining ideas and tools from geometric optimization, spatial statistics, self -triggered control, and nonsmooth analysis.